dbnschools/moodle-theme_pioneer/README.md

 # Moodle-theme_pioneer
 Pioneer strikes a balance between features and beautiful design.
 The Pioneer theme is focused on enhancing learning by using intuitive navigation, a simple layout, and amazing styling to help learners engage with your content more than the LMS.
 You have learning content, Pioneer makes it beautiful.

+##Pioneer v1.4
+* Radial Circle Color Picker
+* Personalized Recommended Courses based off of Moodle tagging.
+This features utilizes Profile tags and matches them to course tags and displays the results in a beautiful responsive slider.  https://www.youtube.com/watch?v=XMXRvH51zRE
+* Personalized Recommended Courses Background color picker added
+* My Courses Slider functionality added.
+Allows the display of My Courses in a slider similar to featured courses slider and recommended courses slider.
+* Fixed Top Menu background color appearing on course pages when no items are present in the menu.
+* Several CSS fixes.
+* New breadcrumb style.
+Can pick breadcrumb color for background as well as background when in hover state.

 ##Pioneer v1.3.9
 * Improved layout
 * Total Course Grade Radial Animation when Admin Setting is turned on and Course Settings set to show student grades